kaytlinwu/Wildfire_Analaysis_Data_Science_Midterm_Project/README.md

 ## Results

 * The average ISI per season followed a seasonal pattern.
 The ISI was highest during summer with the highest temperatures, slightly decreases in Fall and is the lowest in the Winter.
 By Spring, the ISI increases as the temperature increases.
 * Seasons containing higher average wildfire ISI had an increased number of high and extreme danger fires.
 These fires are important to note because they are difficult to control.
+If we can predict the an would be ISI when we know the drought conditions in a given month, this may help assess the danger of a fire becoming uncontrolable.
 * Average DC also followed the same seasonal pattern as ISI.
 DC was found highest in August and September (Summer) and lowest during the winter (December).
+* FFMC was skewed towards it's theorical max of 99, which implies that a high FFMC is either a precondition for a fire of any size, or that high FFMC is a common property of the local climate, reglardless of fire risk.
+* The likelyhood for a fire to spread is higher in the September and August compared to March

 # The Model
 A multilinear regression was made to help model the data from Montesinho Natural Park wildfires.